 Chinese mainland reports 28 new locally transmitted COVID-19 cases

-The Chinese mainland on Sunday reported 28 new locally transmitted COVID-19 cases, all in Fujian Province, the National Health Commission said in its daily report on Monday.
+The Chinese mainland on Wednesday reported 28 new locally transmitted COVID-19 cases, the National Health Commission said in its daily report on Thursday.

+Of the new local cases, 20 were reported in Fujian and the other eight were reported in Heilongjiang.

-Also reported were 21 new imported cases, including nine in Yunnan, four in Shanghai, two each in Zhejiang, Guangxi and Sichuan, one each in Fujian and Shandong.
+Also reported were 15 new imported cases, with five in Yunnan, three in Tianjin, two each in Shanghai, Hubei and Guangdong, and one in Liaoning, the commission said.

-Two new suspected cases were reported but no new deaths related to COVID-19 were reported on Sunday, the commission statement said.
+Two new suspected cases arriving from outside the mainland were reported in Shanghai on Wednesday, it said, adding that no new deaths related to COVID-19 were reported.